kphillpotts/XamarinFormsLayoutChallenges/SocialNetwork/ReadMe.md

 ```

 ## More to come
-So that's a a quick sample of how to do a pretty common layout in Xamarin.Forms with some overlapping elements.
-Always remember, there are lots of different ways we could achieve the same layout, but this is my preferred approach.
+So that's a a quick sample of how to do a pretty common layout in Xamarin.Forms with grids and some overlapping elements.
+Always remember, there are lots of different ways we could achieve the same layout, but this what sprang to mind.

 I've got a whole series of layouts I'll be posting over the comming weeks to show different layout techniques and ideas.

-As YouTubers would say: "let me know in the comments if you liked this" :)  If you have any layouts that you thing would be interesting to cover, just let me know.
+As YouTubers would say: "let me know in the comments if you liked this" :)  Also, If you have any layouts that you thing would be interesting to cover, just let me know.

 Happy Layouts!

+Oh yeah, and you can grab the project over at [https://github.com/kphillpotts/XamarinFormsLayoutChallenges](https://github.com/kphillpotts/XamarinFormsLayoutChallenges)